OmerRaviv/PdbBenchmarks/README.md

 ## How do these benchmarks work?
 This repo utilizes Benchmark.NET and xUnit side by side, so that you can easily benchmark or run/debug each variation.
+In the unit tests, we employ snapshot testing with [Verify](https://github.com/VerifyTests/Verify) in order to ensure the code fragments being benchmarked for the different libraries all return the exact same result.

 ## What libraries are included?
 See  [PDB Library enum](https://github.com/OmerRaviv/PdbBenchmarks/blob/main/PdbReadingBenchmarks/PdbReaderLibrary.cs#L3).